AllGloryToTheHypnotoad/netscan/README.md

 4. Store record of hosts in YAML file
 5. Creates a webpage for the server to display

 **Note:** Since IP addresses change, the hosts are finger printed via their MAC address.
 The system updates open port, host name, ip address, etc, but once a MAC address is detected, it never deletes it, just updates it.
+However, their commandline tool for RPi I have noticed errors in the MAC address and therefor don't trust it for this application.

 ## Alternatives